ultraflynn/knockout-view-transition/README.md

   }
 });
 ```
 "leaving" and "entering" both are provided with a callback which allows them to deny the transition.
-This "deny" callback takes a parameter called "context" which is handed to the "denied" callback provided to the 'toView' invocation.
-Should the "deny" callback not be called then the transition is permitted.
+This "deny" callback takes a parameter called "context" which is handed to the "denied" callback
+provided to the 'toView' invocation.
+Should the "deny" callback not be called then the transition
+is permitted.

 Knockout.js Version
 -------------------
-At the moment knockout-view-transition is only compatible with Knockout.js 3.0.0, changes to 3.1.0 stop the switching of views from working.
+At the moment knockout-view-transition is only compatible with Knockout.js 3.0.0, changes to 3.1.0
+stop the switching of views from working.
+3.2.0 has now been released and that included a new
+modularisation system which knockout-view-transition will adopt.

 Backlog
 -------